Dyslexia friendly multi sensory learning, kids ages 4-8+

 Multi-sensory dyslexia friendly learning

-When using the ‘Multi-sensory learning’ card above, follow these top tips.
+When using the ‘Multi-sensory learning’ card above, follow these tips.

-• Get Creative – Use items at home to help your child learn.
+• Get Creative – Use items from home to help your child learn.
 Spell words with teddy bears, cutlery, or pasta shapes.

 • Favourite Sense – If your child has a favourite sense, plan activities around it.
-For example, if they like to taste, bake letter-shaped biscuits and spell words before eating.
+For example, if they enjoy tasting, bake letter-shaped biscuits and spell words before eating.

 • Rule of 10 – A dyslexic child may need up to 10 tries to learn something new.
 Plan 10 multi-sensory activities to teach a new word.
 Check the โ€œRule of 10 cardโ€ for ideas.